UltraMessaging/um_troubleshoot/README.md

 should be reproducible, but not necessarily all.
 For example, it is possible to have a test run with no unrecoverable tail loss.

+## MORE ON WIRESHARK

+Wireshark is one of the Ultra Messaging team's favorite tools.
+It is a fantastic package with powerful features not mentioned here.
+For example,
+great insights can be derived from visualizing packet rates as graphs, and Wireshark offers great graphing capabilities.
+Also, "tshark" is a non-interactive command-line tool that is very handy for writing automated scripts that dissect packets into text files, which can then be analyzed with standard or custom text processing tools
+(this guide's author has written several custom Perl programs to make sense out of large UM packet captures).

+Unfortunately, with great power comes great learning curve.
+We at Informatica hope that this troubleshooting tutorial has given you several useful techniques, but it is beyond the scope of an Ultra Messaging guide to make you a Wireshark wizard.

+To learn more, start at [https://www.wireshark.org/#learnWS Learn Wireshark].
+It links to the on-line [https://www.wireshark.org/docs/wsug_html_chunked/ User Guide], but perhaps more helpful are the links to [https://www.youtube.com/watch?v=OU-A2EmVrKQ&list=PLW8bTPfXNGdC5Co0VnBK1yVzAwSSphzpJ free training on YouTube] as well as reasonably-priced formal training.